Netflix Confirms ‘Black Summer’ Will Return For Second Season

 Fans of Netflix‘s Black Summer will be glad to learn that the series has been renewed for a second season, according to The Hollywood Reporter.
 This zombie apocalypse series is a spinoff series created by Netflix but set in the same universe as SyFy’s Z Nation.

-Season 2 will run for eight episodes and will see Jaime King return as Rose, the mother who spent trying to track down her daughter in Season 1.
+Season 2 will run for eight episodes and will see Jaime King return as Rose, the mother who spent Season 1 trying to track down her daughter.
 Also returning are Justin Chu Cary and Christine Lee.
 In season 1, Chu Cary played Spears, a former convict and a member of Rose’s group.
 Lee played Ooh “Sun” Kyungsun, who is also with Rose’s group.
 As yet, no additional cast announcements have been made regarding the second season.

 Black Summer is a Netflix Studio Production, created and executive produced by Karl Schaefer (who is the original creator of Z Nation) and John Hyams (Universal Soldier: Day of Reckoning).
 Abram Cox (Z Nation) will also executive produce Season 2.
 Hyams, Schaefer, and Cox will also act as writers on the series.
 In addition, Hyams also will serve as the showrunner for the upcoming season.